 Computes the posterior distribution of a forecast on INTEGER periods after the end of the sample used in estimation.
-If no Metropolis-Hastings is computed, the result is stored in variable oo.forecast and corresponds to the forecast at the posterior mode.
-If a Metropolis-Hastings is computed, the distribution of forecasts is stored in variables oo.PointForecast and oo.MeanForecast.
-See Section 4.18 [Forecasting], page 95, for a description of these variables.
+If no Metropolis-Hastings is computed, the result is stored in variable oo\.forecast and corresponds to the forecast at the posterior mode.
+If a Metropolis-Hastings is computed, the distribution of forecasts is stored in variables oo\.PointForecast and oo\.MeanForecast.
+See Forecasting, for a description of these variables.